 This is because meeting a child’s basic daily needs is expensive, and—without support—these costs would disproportionately fall on the primary residence parent.
 Hence, child support helps even the scales and ensures both parents are held equally financially responsible for meeting the costs of raising their child.

-California uses a specific formula called the “guideline calculator” to determine child support amounts.
+California uses a specific formula applied using certified electronic calculators provided through the courts and the Department of Child Support Services, to determine child support amounts.

 Your divorce decree will specify exactly how much child support must be paid, when payments are due, and how long they continue.
 It may also address other child-related expenses such as healthcare costs, extracurricular activities, and future college expenses.